 Actively managing client portfolios

 When a client opens a portfolio online, they set their risk level for each portfolio and specify any scheduled inflows and outflows.
 Our portfolio management system picks these up and waits for the initial funding to take place.
 Once there is cash to be invested, we automatically calculate the individual trades required to invest the new portfolio in line with the set strategy.
-When the pre-trade checks are completed, a member of the portfolio management team releases the orders for execution.
+Once the pre-trade checks have been done, a member of the portfolio management team releases the orders for execution.

 Efficiently allocating our time for the benefit of clients

 One of the biggest benefits of our approach at Netwealth are the operational efficiencies: managing seven risk levels allows us to devote significant time to devising each strategy.
 As we’ve discussed previously, in general, we don’t believe in the notion of bespoke portfolios for individual clients, or the myths surrounding them.
 I can only imagine that being responsible for a set of completely tailored portfolio is onerous to manage and difficult to ensure enough attention is dedicated to each client account – without an identifiable benefit.

 I really enjoy being part of an experienced investment team and being able to discuss markets with Iain (Barnes) and Gerard (Lyons) on a daily basis.
 We debate our views regularly and discuss the best ways to translate these into positions for our portfolios.
 Without doubt I have benefitted from their insights and approach to managing money.

 Staying up to date, and the work/life balance

 Being well informed is incredibly important – as such I find that different forms of media are becoming an ever more important resource.
 In previous roles various IT policies denied access to such websites and apps but I now find them very useful platforms for staying up to date with news-flow, reading prominent economists and analysts’ viewpoints and challenging my own.